 There is no such thing as the perfect partner who will do every little thing right.
 Even healthy, happy relationships have some level of conflict, but toxic relationships are consistently unhealthy and can do significant damage over time.

-Oftentimes, there are warning signs early on in dating, but toxic partners may also be on their best behavior at the beginning of the relationship, which is part of their act.
-Then their toxic behavior escalates and worsens as the relationship progresses.
+Oftentimes, there are warning signs early in dating, but toxic partners may be on their best behavior at the beginning of the relationship, which is part of their act.
+Then the toxic behavior escalates and worsens as the relationship progresses.